 In this new era of cyber investigations, there are many pitfalls to avoid while conducting online investigations.
 Spending the time upfront to understand some of the biggest mistakes cyber investigators have made over the years you can make will save you from not making the same mistakes.

 Not correctly identifying your person of interest: One of the single biggest investigation mistakes online investigators have made in the past is not correctly identifying their person of interest.

-Best practice is to ensure the person you identify is in fact the person of interest you are looking to gather intelligence on.
+The best practice is to ensure the person you identify is, in fact, the person of interest you are looking to gather intelligence on.
 Check gender, race, location, religion, friends, family, car, pictures, etc. to what you know about the subject through additional OSINT.

 Not running a background check on the person: The second biggest mistake online investigators have made in the past is not running comprehensive background checks on their person of interest.

-Best practice is to utilize screen recording software like camtasia studio to produce good quality investigative recordings and digital evidence.
+The best practice is to utilize screen recording software like Camtasia studio to produce good quality investigative recordings and digital evidence.

-Best practice is to use google advance searches to identify additional accounts utilizing the site: search function like this for a simple phone number search to identify additional accounts.
+The best practice is to use google advanced searches to identify additional accounts utilizing the site: search function like this for a simple phone number search to identify additional accounts.

 - Joesshack site:ebay.com

 - Joesshack site:ubid.com

 Utilizing some of these simple investigative techniques will save you from years of frustration.
 It will help to identify the totality of the impact to your organization, client or citizens, and help you to correctly, efficiently and effectively gather the appropriate intelligence you need at a time when you need it the most.